NSHipster/articles/2014-03-03-temporary-files.md

 With a place to call home (at least temporarily), the next step is to figure out what to call our temporary file.
-We're not picky about what to it's named --- just so long as it's unique, and doesn't interfere with any other temporary files in the directory.
+We're not picky about what it's named --- just so long as it's unique, and doesn't interfere with any other temporary files in the directory.